ribre817/Flicks/README.md

 1. I did not purchase the icons, so the bottom left corner has tiny text crediting the author.
 2. Was unable to find out the deselection process using a navigation controller.
+3. I chose to have the overviewText label over the poster rather than underneath it because I thought it was more visually appealing.

 ## License